UltraUnitilezer9909/Project-Eradication-DBV/README.md

 However, the Aphexia faction, driven by their unwavering confidence, sought to make their task seem effortless.
 They retraced their steps to the place where it all began, SectoBase 360AV.
 Once there, they meticulously scanned the area, hoping to retrieve any remaining data.
 Their efforts proved fruitful as they discovered a mysterious blueprint—an enigmatic design devoid of description or name.
 Recognizing its potential, they set it aside, reserving it for future use.

+> Hark, oh avid reader!
+Let fatigue relinquish its grip upon thee, and allow thy weary eyes a momentary reprieve.
+Fear not, for the realm of knowledge within this mythical book awaits thy return.
+(This mean you need to take a quick rest before you continue reading, remember this checkpoint number.
+[2])

 Meanwhile, the xianimons on Earth continued to grow in strength, overpowering a fleet that had rushed to recover their belongings.
 Concerned and curious, the factions turned their attention to the enigmatic blueprint.
 Through careful analysis, they unraveled its secrets.
 It was a device from Project Xia, specifically designed to counter xianimons in dire circumstances.
 Realizing that their current situation demanded such measures, they swiftly constructed the device under the guidance of the Elite—the chosen one entrusted with the task of halting the invasion.

 United by their common goal of reclaiming their homelands, the factions unleashed their full force against the xianimons.
 Each faction utilized their unique specialties and expertise to combat the invaders.
 Determined not to be outdone, they constructed their own war beacons, christened "the Guardians," as a symbol of their resolve to retake what was rightfully theirs.